sullivanj161/ceg2410-GHUsername/Self-Hosted.md

 - Back up the default location for SQLite data in a binary or source installation: $WORKING_DIR/data/grafana.db
 - MySQL can also be backed up using the commmands mysqldump -u root -p[root_password] [grafana] > grafana_backup.sql per according to the website
 - Data assets and web assets used for building dashboards (Also good for Prometheus as well)
+- All other important data files, like documents, photos, videos, emails, executionable, 7z files that may exist on the server

 # Prometheus good backups?
 Prometheus, another software that should also highly considered for backups.
 According to https://prometheus.io/docs/prometheus/latest/storage/ , Prometheus includes a local on-disk time series database, but also optionally integrates with remote storage systems.
 Meaning that it can be stored on both the server itself and on Prometheus itself too.
 I also found that Prometheus data storages can be conducted via a cloud service storage opportunity known as a S3 bucket.